helrond/clbsj.org/_posts/2020-09-17-scholar-activist-encounter-eben-sphynx-egbe-and-norman-gottwald.md

 Defenders Network (known by its French acronym REDHAC).
 He is the REDHAC section representative at War Resisters International and a member of the organizing team for the emerging Racial Justice Has No Borders Coalition.
-Eben is is a PhD candidate at the University of Minnesota’s Department of Scientific Computation in the College of Science & Engineering and a member of the Empowerment Lab.
+Sphynx Eben is is a PhD candidate at the University of Minnesota’s Department of Scientific Computation in the College of Science & Engineering and a member of the Empowerment Lab.